Last Updated on April 14, 2021 by Maggie Sutton

 - VA home loans are assumable as long as the person assuming the loan also meets VA requirements

 - There is no maximum loan amount.
-However, VA does limit its guaranty.
+However, VA does limit its guarantee.
 Veterans can borrow up to $453,100 without a down payment in most of the country

 While you are not required to meet any specific income scale to qualify for a VA home loan, you will need to prove that you have reliable, consistent income that is sufficient to cover your monthly expenses, including your mortgage.
 By making sure you have enough money for food, gas, clothing and other living expenses, the VA hopes to protect military members from overextending themselves and ending up in financial trouble.

-When you add up all the potential savings and other benefits that can come from a VA loan, there are not many reasons not to take advantage.
+When you add up all the potential savings and other benefits that can come from this type of loan, there are not many reasons not to take advantage.

 VA Home Loan Calculator

-Ready to buy a house using the benefits of a VA home loan and Homes for Heroes?
+Ready to buy a house using a VA home loan and Homes for Heroes?
 Register with Homes for Heroes today and our specialists can take the pain out of the home buying experience and save you significant money in the process.